Paging in MAUI DataGrid (SfDataGrid)

 }

-The following screenshot shows the outcome upon execution of the above code:
+The following screenshot shows the result of running the above code:

 Normal paging .NET MAUI DataGrid.